 With a positive industry outlook and growing online channels, fashion brands are now powered with retail and consumer data that is tracked, collected and managed through own websites, external sites and social media.
 The data, when layered with structured analytics and examined in detail, offers excellent insights to inform decision-making and devise strategies.

-Trend analytics enables one such process that significantly influences fashion design and buying, with insights on specific style, silhouette and colour direction up to 95% accuracy.
+Trend analytics enables one such process that significantly influences fashion design and buying, with insights on a specific style, silhouette and colour direction up to 95% accuracy.

-The birth of Mr P. by Mr Porter and 8 By Yoox are testament to this.
+The birth of Mr P. by Mr Porter and 8 By Yoox are testaments to this.
 Both retailers utilise transactional data to spot bestsellers and product opportunities and combine it with an eye for design to execute buys for their respective in-house labels.

 “Online Retail In Southeast Asia Is Expected To Reach $53 Billion By 2023”, Forrester, November 2018

 95% is the level of data accuracy of Omnilytics dashboard